Early-type Host Galaxies of Type Ia Supernovae. II. Evidence for Luminosity Evolution in Supernova Cosmology: Abstract

 \section{Abstract}

-The most direct and strongest evidence for the presence of dark energy is provided by the measurement of galaxy distances using type Ia supernovae (SNe Ia).
+The most direct and strongest evidence for the presence of dark energy is provided by the measurement of galaxy distances using SNe Ia.
 This result is based on the assumption that the corrected brightness of SN Ia through the empirical standardization would not evolve with look-back time.
-Recent studies have shown, however, that the standardized brightness of SN Ia is correlated with host morphology, host mass, and local star formation rate, suggesting a possible correlation with stellar population property.
-In order to understand the origin of these correlations, we have continued our spectroscopic observations to cover most of the reported nearby early-type host galaxies.
+Recent studies have shown, however, that the standardized brightness of SN Ia is correlated with host morphology, host mass, and local star formation rate (SFR), suggesting a possible correlation with stellar population property.
+To understand the origin of these correlations, we have continued our spectroscopic observations to cover most of the reported nearby early-type host galaxies.
 From high-quality (signal-to-noise ratio $\sim$175) spectra, we obtained the most direct and reliable estimates of population age and metallicity for these host galaxies.
 We find a significant correlation between SN luminosity (after the standardization) and stellar population age at a 99.5\% confidence level.
 As such, this is the most direct and stringent test ever made for the luminosity evolution of SN Ia.
-Based on this result, we further show that the previously reported correlations with host morphology, host mass, and local star formation rate are most likely originated from the difference in population age.
+Based on this result, we further show that the previously reported correlations with host morphology, host mass, and local SFR are most likely originated from the difference in population age.
 This indicates that the light-curve fitters used by the SNe Ia community are not quite capable of correcting for the population age effect, which would inevitably cause a serious systematic bias with look-back time.
-Notably, taken at face values, a significant fraction of the Hubble residual used in the discovery of the dark energy appears to be affected by the luminosity evolution.
-We argue, therefore, that this systematic bias must be considered in detail in SN cosmology before proceeding to the details of the dark energy.
+Notably, taken at face values, most of the Hubble residual used in the discovery of the dark energy appears to be affected by the luminosity evolution.

 \keywords{cosmology: observations --- distance scale --- dark energy --- galaxies: elliptical and lenticular, cD --- supernovae: general}